EduCloud Server is a low-cost, virtual data centre for higher education institutions

 For more information about purchasing, please contact Client Services.

 Support & Service Requests

 We provide 24/7 expert support to ensure uninterrupted, problem-free service.
-Complete the web form using the link below.
+To request additional resources or report issues during working hours, please complete the web form using the link below.

 View the contract, pricing, and more.

 This page is for members only.
 A wiki log-in is required to access this page.